-Why I chose to become a Community Bank[®] company Director: Having for many years been a member of Boards of Governance of community organisations in my previous neighbourhood, I was keen to continue that involvement when I moved to live in North Fitzroy.
-Clifton Hill / North Fitzroy Community Bank[®] Branch seemed an organisation whose Board I would enjoy contributing to and working with, especially as the Community Bank[®] concept offers customers and the community an alternative and creative banking model.
+Having for many years been a member of Boards of Governance of community organisations in my previous neighbourhood, I was keen to continue that involvement when I moved to live in North Fitzroy.
+Clifton Hill/North Fitzroy Community Bank[®] Branch seemed an organisation whose Board I would enjoy contributing to and working with, especially as the Community Bank[®] branch offers customers and the community an alternative and creative banking model.

-Experience I bring to this role: I live in North Fitzroy.
+I live in North Fitzroy.
 I worked for many years in the community and tertiary sectors as a researcher and an academic, and for 10 years at University Executive level.
 For the past few years I have worked as a consultant with particular areas of expertise in change management and engagement.
-I have been actively involved with a range of community organisations and was formerly a long serving member of the Board of Governance of Prahran Mission and a non-executive director of the Board of NMIT.
+I have been actively involved with a range of community organisations and was formerly a long serving member of the Board of Governance of Prahran Mission and a non-executive Director of the Board of NMIT.
 I am also currently a Trustee of the R E Ross Trust.
 I hold a Bachelor degree in Arts, a Masters degree in Sociology and have undertaken executive level leadership programs in Australia and at Harvard University.
 I am a graduate of the Australian Institute of Company Directors.

-My general philosophy: I am committed to the principles of social justice, community participation and the value of collaborative partnerships.
+I am committed to the principles of social justice, community participation and the value of collaborative partnerships.
 The work that our Community Bank[®] branch is doing via its community support programs exemplifies these values in a really demonstrable, tangible and socially useful way.
-Member Structure & Resources Committee Interests in shares; Nil